wsor4035/dev.luanti.org/content/player.md

 ## Health

-Players start with 10 [hearts](/hearts) which are equal to 20 hit points (HP).
+Players start with 10 hearts, which is equal to 20 hit points (HP).
 The smallest unit of health is 0.5 hearts or 1 HP.
 Players die when they have lost all hearts.

 Players can restore health by consuming food.
 Players can lose health by various means, including, but not limited to: Falling too hard, touching a harmful block such as lava, drowning in a [liquid](/liquid) or getting attacked by other players (if PvP is enabled).